UK PM Sunak says he is open to discussing pay rises for nurses | Politics

 - United Kingdom

-British Prime Minister Rishi Sunak said on Sunday he was willing to discuss pay rises for nurses in a bid to end strikes that have deepened a crisis within the health service the day before the government meets with trade union leaders.
+British Prime Minister Rishi Sunak said on Sunday he was willing to discuss pay rises for nurses ahead of a meeting with public sector trade union leaders in an effort to end the biggest wave of industrial disputes in decades.
 Britain's National Health Service, long treasured and funded by taxpayers, delivers free care to all, but is under strain following years of relative underinvestment and the fallout from the COVID-19 pandemic.

-The strikes, staff shortages, and winter flu have led some hospitals to declare critical incidents.
+The strikes involving nurses and ambulance workers, staff shortages, and winter flu have led some hospitals to declare critical incidents.
 Patients are facing hours-long waits for ambulances, and some are being treated in corridors.
 Sunak, who is under increasing pressure including from members of his Conservative Party to improve wage offers to healthcare staff, said the government was willing to have conversations with union leaders about pay, despite ministers previously refusing to reopen talks about this year's deal.

 "We want to have a reasonable, honest, two-way conversation about pay," Sunak told the BBC.
 "The door has always been open to talk about the things that nurses want to talk about, and the unions want to talk about more generally."
 Pat Cullen, the head of the Royal College of Nursing union, said she had a "chink of optimism" after noticing a "little shift" in the prime minister's stance.